 Fire Recruit School

 Fire recruit classes are offered in house at the Douglas County Fire Department Training Complex.
-Recruit school is 10-12 weeks in length and employees will be placed on a 40 hour work week through the duration of recruit school.
-All employees are required to obtain their NPQ I certification within 2 years from their date of employment.
+Recruit school is 7 to 10 weeks in length and employees will be placed on a 40 hour work week through the duration of recruit school.
+All employees are required to obtain their National Professional Qualifications (NPQ certification) within 1 year from their date of employment.